1924-2018: Former president George H.W. Bush dies at age 94

 "The Congress will push me to raise taxes, and I'll say no, and they'll push, and I'll say no, and they'll push again.
 All I can say to them is: Read my lips.
 No new taxes."

-But the nation's accounts continued to hemorrhage red ink, and Mr. Bush decided he had to act.
+But the nation's accounts continued to haemorrhage red ink, and Mr. Bush decided he had to act.
 In 1990, he made a budget deal with the Democratic-controlled Congress, which raised taxes.

 When he ran for reelection in 1992, Mr. Bush said the 1990 budget had been "a mistake," but the damage was done.
 Conservatives never forgave him.